Repositorios-de-Estudio/ingles-IELTS_University/README.md

 8. Academic writing should be impersonal or objective
    1. Academic writing is not usually personal
    2. Observing the world as an onlooker
+9. Writers often use ‘there is’ or ‘there are’, to present new information to the reader
+10. It's quite common to use a plural noun without "the" to do this
+11. Quantity expressions for groups:
+    1. Large groups: ‘the majority’ and ‘most’, Nearly everyone, many, almost all
+    2. Small groups: ‘a few’ and ‘some’, not many

 ### Structure